A place is never rightfully called a ‘city’ without water fountains.

 Between 1971 and 2006, over 80 percent of deficiencies connected to drinking water-related outbreaks in the United States were caused by broad, systemic problems, such as the treatment and distribution of potable water, rather than specific contamination at the point of use.*

 More recent reports failed to find any special links between disease outbreaks and drinking fountains between 2005 and 2020 (pre-COVID-19 research).

 But if you are still worried, the likeliest place for germs to accumulate is not in the bubbler itself but on the push button used to activate water flow.
 It is for this very reason that we have been seeing much higher interest in touchless, sensor-operated bubblers.

-Until recently, the benefits of access to safe, clean drinking water via a drinking fountain far outweighed the negligible risks.
+Until recently, the benefits of access to drinking water via a drinking fountain far outweighed the negligible risks.
 Whether indoors or out, a drinking fountain can provide free hydration to thousands of people and help keep plastic bottles out of landfills and, even worse, our oceans and fresh waterways.

 However, with the advent of the Coronavirus pandemic, there has been renewed interest in the safety of drinking fountains.
 In Poland, we know that the government ordered all bubbler fountains to be disabled for fear of the spread of bacteria and germs.
 Fortunately, alternatives are readily available—read our case study for details.

 An early concern of the American Society for the Prevention of Cruelty to Animals, formed in 1866, was fresh water availability for workhorses in urban areas.
 That concern brought about the popularity of combination drinking fountains that provided a bubbler for people, a water trough for horses, and sometimes a lower basin for dogs.